oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 3. Change the loop induction variables to match with the memory access pattern and result in the correct indices to `array2d` as assigned in change 1.

-After making these changes, we have the `OptimizedKernel` exercising the following memory access pattern:
+The `OptimizedKernel` implements these changes, and executes the following memory access pattern:

 ![Optimized Kernel Memory Access Pattern](./assets/access_pattern_optimized.gif)